commercetools/connect-application-kit/application-templates/typescript/merchant-center-custom-application/README.md

-To create Custom Application for the Merchant Center you can visit [getting starter documentation](https://docs.commercetools.com/custom-applications/getting-started).
+To create Custom Application for the Merchant Center you can visit [getting starter documentation](https://docs.commercetools.com/custom-applications/getting-started) and for [Deploying on Connect] (https://docs.commercetools.com/custom-applications/deployment-examples/commercetools-connect)

 The easiest way to get started is to use Merchant Center's [starter template](https://docs.commercetools.com/custom-applications/getting-started#installing-a-starter-template).
 The app should live inside this folder and it should be the Custom Application's root folder.